HDF-NI/hdf5.node/readme.md

 ### Notes on Recent Releases

+* Note: Release v0.3.5
+  * Strictly for building on Windows.
+Tested with VS 2017

 * Note: Release v0.3.4
   * Reference attributes on datasets and groups are now available properties.
   * Reserved propeties such as type, rank, rows etc. are now settable in options for dataset functions.